-- () These amounts cover all amounts awarded to the directors due to their participation in the Advisory Committee meetings held in financial year 2023, including amounts that were paid in financial year 2024. - () The total number of meetings used as reference in the table depends on when the concerned director has been appointed as member of the Board of Directors or of an Advisory Committee. - () As Audrey Hanard went on maternity leave as from December 16, 2022 until March 10, 2023, the Board of Directors decided that Sonja Rottiers replaced her as Chair of the Board of Directors during her absence.
+- (\) These amounts cover all amounts awarded to the directors due to their participation in the Advisory Committee meetings held in financial year 2024, including amounts that were paid in financial year 2025. - (\\) The total number of meetings used as reference in the table depends on when the concerned director has been appointed as member of the Board of Directors and/or of an Advisory Committee.